 I'm talking about how easy your text is to understand.
 Your audience should grasp the meaning of your message without rereading it or looking up words in the dictionary.

-A study by Backlinko found that the average length voice search result was 29 words long and written at 9th-grade level (equivalent to a Flesch reading ease score of 60-70).
-So keep it short and sweet.
+A study by Backlinko found that the average voice search result was 29 words long and written at 9th-grade level (equivalent to a Flesch reading ease score of 60-70).
+So keep it short and sweet for Siri.

 If writing in plain English doesn't come easily to you, this is where a paraphrasing tool can help.